On the road with

 FOODSTORY

-Thai Coconut Pancakes — only authentic with the fold.
+Thai Coconut Pancakes — Only authentic with the fold.
 They are fluffy and folded like tacos: Khanom Thang Taek is the name of this market snack.
 Ready for a sweet tradition?

 Helmut Haase